Data-flow analysis: Backward analysis

 The in-state of b3 only contains b and d, since c has been written.
 The out-state of b1 is the union of the in-states of b2 and b3.
 The definition of c in b2 can be removed, since c is not live immediately after the statement.

 Solving the data-flow equations starts with initializing all in-states and out-states to the empty set.
 The work list is initialized by inserting the exit point (b3) in the work list (typical for backward flow).
 Its computed in-state differs from the previous one, so its predecessors b1 and b2 are inserted and the process continues.
 The progress is summarized in the table below.

 Note that b1 was entered in the list before b2, which forced processing b1 twice (b1 was re-entered as predecessor of b2).
 Inserting b2 before b1 would have allowed earlier completion.

 Initializing with the empty set is an optimistic initialization: all variables start out as dead.
 Note that the out-states cannot shrink from one iteration to the next, although the out-state can be smaller than the in-state.
 This can be seen from the fact that after the first iteration the out-state can only change by a change of the in-state.
 Since the in-state starts as the empty set, it can only grow in further iterations.

 Other approaches

+Several modern compilers use static single-assignment form as the method for analysis of variable dependencies.

 In 2002, Markus Mohnen described a new method of data-flow analysis that does not require the explicit construction of a data-flow graph, instead relying on abstract interpretation of the program and keeping a working set of program counters.
 At each conditional branch, both targets are added to the working set.
 Each path is followed for as many instructions as possible (until end of program or until it has looped with no changes), and then removed from the set and the next program counter retrieved.

 A combination of control flow analysis and data flow analysis has shown to be useful and complementary in identifying cohesive source code regions implementing functionalities of a system (e.g., features, requirements or use cases).